-- Maintaining good standards of hygiene when handling any kind of water, beverage, food, or human waste is the "gold standard"! - Do not fill any other substances in containers used for drinking water, beverages, or food!
-Severe poisoning has been reported, e.g. when fuel was carried in beverage bottles. - Keep any equipment clean, which may be in contact with food, water or beverage!
-Wash your hands before handling food, water, or beverage!
-Recent research indicates the advantage of additional hand disinfection [23]
+- Maintaining good standards of hygiene when handling any kind of water, beverage, food, or human waste is the "gold standard"! - Do not put any other substances in containers used for drinking water, beverages, or food!
+Severe poisoning has been reported, e.g. when fuel was carried in beverage bottles.

-- 90 o Human waste needs to be buried at least 30 m from any water source to avoid further contamination of surface water. - Minimising the amount of safe (treated) water needed!

-- Determine which procedures can be done using untreated water (e.g. cleaning equipment, cleaning hands from heavy dirt etc.) - Nevertheless, preparation of 4-5 litres of safe water per person per day should be expected. - If several procedures of water treatment are available, always use the safest option! - Having good quality raw water to disinfect improves the safety of any procedure and preserves the equipment.
-Collecting rainwater may be an option to obtain good quality raw water. - "Improvisation methods" (see below) should be used only if "regular methods" cannot be performed for any reason.
-These methods do not provide safe water, but they reduce the concentration of germs significantly and therefore they statistically reduce the risk of waterborne diseases. - Do not fill containers used for drinking water with any other substances - Preconditions essential for water treatment in groups: - Only trained persons should act and decide which procedure of those available should be used.
-Group infections may be the consequence of water disinfection by incompetent individuals! - A demonstration to all group members should be performed by those in charge of water disinfection.
-This should be followed by the group's supervised participation in water disinfection procedures before water disinfection at one's own risk is performed.
+- Keep any equipment which may be in contact with food, water, or beverages clean!
+Wash your hands before handling food, water, or beverages!
+Recent research indicates the advantage of additional hand disinfection [25]. - Human waste needs to be buried at least 30 m from any water source to avoid further contamination of surface water. - Minimise the amount of safe (treated) water needed! - Determine which procedures can be done using untreated water (e.g. cleaning equipment, cleaning hands from heavy dirt etc.) - Nevertheless, preparation of 4-5 litres of safe water per person per day should be expected. - If several procedures of water treatment are available, always use the safest option! - Having good quality raw water to disinfect improves the safety of any procedure and preserves the equipment.
+Collecting rainwater may be an option to obtain good quality raw water. - "Improvised methods" (see below) should be used only if "regular methods" cannot be performed for any reason.
+These methods do not provide safe water, but they reduce the concentration of germs significantly and therefore they statistically reduce the risk of waterborne diseases. - Preconditions essential for water treatment in groups: - Only trained persons should decide which procedure should be used.
+Group illness may result from water disinfection by incompetent individuals! - The whole team must fully understand the procedure being used.

-5 Regular methods of water disinfection
+5 Methods of water disinfection

-In the mountains, there is no method available which is absolutely free of any failure.
-Thus, sound knowledge of a variety of water disinfection methods is essential.
-While some sources provide relatively safe water (e.g. water directly obtained from a high volume spring), most waters do need some sort of treatment before consumption, even if optically clear.
+In the mountains, there is no method available which is absolutely risk free.
+Knowledge of a variety of water disinfection methods is essential.
+While some water sources provide relatively safe water (e.g. water directly obtained from a high volume spring), most sources need some sort of treatment before consumption, even if optically clear.
 If it is planned to store disinfected water for more than one day, a procedure for conservation should follow disinfection (see below).